Edit FTP Call Unit

 1. Expand the band by clicking it.
 Once expanded, you will see the Data Source field.

 4. Please note that you can only drop one nodeset into the field.
 If you drop a new nodeset on top of an existing nodeset, the existing nodeset will be replaced by the new one.
+You cannot drag and drop the child node into the field.
+Additionally, no manual input is supported in the field.

 Document Name